-The 3rd try for the poncho was going south too so it morphed into this Prabal Gurung cape that I saw at Target ages ago.
+The 3rd try for the poncho was going south too so it morphed into a cape I saw at Target ages ago.
 Spring is coming, and a little swingy cape is perfect for a cool night out.

 DIY Sequin Cape